 Scattered Scenes of Sex and Violence is also available in paperback format.
 To purchase the paperback edition, click here.

-COMBO DEAL: Purchase the e-book editions of Scattered Scenes of Sex and Violence, PANIC, and Sick Inside the Citadel together and save 10 percent.
+COMBO DEAL: Purchase the e-book editions of Scattered Scenes of Sex and Violence and Benjamin Welton’s other books PANIC and Sick Inside the Citadel together and save 10 percent.
 Use coupon code “WELTON” at checkout to get the discount.